Caribbean music in the United Kingdom: Reggae and ska

 Cecil Bustamante Campbell (Prince Buster) was born in 1938 in Orange Street, Kingston, Jamaica.
 In 1961, he signed to Blue Beat Records.

 In 1962, Jamaica won its independence and Island Records was founded.
 One of the record label's producers, Chris Blackwell, brought Millie Small to Britain in 1963.
 Her high-pitched, slightly nasal voice had wide appeal with "My Boy Lollipop", which reached number 2 in the UK.
 It was perceived as a novelty pop song, not the start of a boom in ska.
 It was not until 1969 that reggae artists began to receive significant airplay.
 Dave and Ansell Collins, Ken Boothe and John Holt had hits.

 Symarip (also known at various stages of their career as the Bees, the Pyramids, Seven Letters and Zubaba) were a ska and reggae band from the United Kingdom, originating in the late 1960s, when Frank Pitter and Michael Thomas founded the band as the Bees.
 The band's name was originally spelled Simaryp, which is an approximate reversal of the word "pyramids".
 Consisting of members of West Indian descent, Simaryp is widely marked as one of the first skinhead reggae bands, being one of the first to target skinheads as an audience.
 Their hits included "Skinhead Girl", "Skinhead Jamboree" and "Skinhead Moonstomp", the latter of which was based on the Derrick Morgan song, "Moon Hop".

-Trojan Records was founded in 1967, named after producer Duke Reid, known as 'The Trojan'.
+Trojan Records was founded in 1968, named after producer Duke Reid, known as 'The Trojan'.
 It brought Jamaican recordings to Britain.
 Their first hit was Jimmy Cliff's "Wonderful World, Beautiful People" in 1969.
 The label had 28 other hits.

 The first Jamaican performers to reach number one in Britain were Desmond Dekker and the Aces with "Israelites" in 1969.
-The second act was Althea & Donna with "Uptown Top Ranking" in 1977.
+The second were Dave and Ansil Collins with "Double Barrel" in 1971, followed by Ken Boothe with his version of "Everything I Own" in 1974, and Althea & Donna with "Uptown Top Ranking" in 1977.

 Bob Marley came from Jamaica to London and recorded Catch a Fire in 1972, returning to record Exodus and Kaya in 1977.
 Eddy Grant was born in Guyana in 1948 and grew up in Brixton.
 He was part of the Equals, the first multi-racial group to reach number one in the UK with "Baby Come Back" in 1968.
 He took Caribbean music further in the direction of rock than anyone else.
 His gritty voice took "Electric Avenue" to the top 10 twice.
 His studio in Barbados has been used by Sting and Elvis Costello.